dcm4che/dcm4chee-conf/readme.md

 On transaction commit, configuration integrity check is performed.

 In a cluster setup, each node maintains a separate cache.
 As already mentioned, writer cache is exclusive, and, additionally, modifying the config acquires a cluster-wide db-based pessimistic lock.
-If the modification succeeds, other nodes are notified with JMS (see Config change notifications), so whenever a node receives the notification, it updates its cache by re-loading the configuration from the db.
-This is done in an async manner, which means that for a certain period (likely to be ~ few seconds) the configuration caches throughout the nodes will be inconsistent.
-This however does not hinder the consistency of optimistic locking, since whenever the writing transaction starts, it acquires a global lock and fetches the most recent config from the db.
+If the modification succeeds, the cache is synchronously updated on other nodes (max consistency), and the nodes are then notified with JMS (see Config change notifications) so they can perform some actions upon config updates.

 ## Batching